CDCgov/phdi-azure/docs/support.md

 **Please DO NOT include any PHI/PII in support requests, as they are public.**

 ## Contact us
 If for some reason opening a Github issue is not appropriate, you can get in touch with the team at `DMIBuildingBlocks@cdc.gov`.

-This is a shared inbox, so please do not include any PHI/PII in emails to this address.
+**Please DO NOT include any PHI/PII in emails to this address, as it is a shared inbox.**